Flawless Application Delivery

 Route Cookie: $route_cookie \t";

-level to sticky
+access_log level to sticky

 access_log /var/log/nginx/main.access.log sticky;